-In all emergency situations machine operation and functions must be stopped immediately; Stop PTO operation using the tractor controls then immediately kill electrical power to the machine using the Off (Emergency Stop) switch on the machine's control unit.
+In all emergency situations machine operation and functions must be stopped immediately; Stop Operation using the tractor controls then immediately kill electrical power to the machine using the Off (Emergency Stop) switch on the machine's control unit.

-WARNING: Auto-Reset Machines
+WARNING:

-When the Auto-Reset feature is active the machines arm set is capable of unintentional movement even when the PTO is switched off and stationary.
 Always ensure that electrical power to the machine is switched off using the Off (Emergency Stop) switch on the machine's control unit in emergency situations and/or when the machine is not being operated.

-WARNING: Cable Operated Machines
+WARNING:

-In certain conditions, and/or if the Auto-Reset feature is active, the arm sets on cable operated machines possess the potential to move unintentionally, even when the PTO is switched off and stationary, if the levers were to be accidentally operated.
+In certain conditions the arm sets on machines possess the potential to move unintentionally, even when the machine is switched off and stationary, if levers were accidentally operated.
 Care must be adopted to avoid any movement of the levers when the machine is not being operated.
-Ensure arm sets are lowered fully to the ground when the machine is parked up or not in use.
+Ensure arm sets are lowered fully to the ground when machine is parked up or not in use.